 3. Become Infatuated With Your Pre-Shot Routine

-Turn on any professional golf tournament and you'll see LPGA and PGA Tour Pros alike going through their pre-shot routine before hitting a shot.
-Take Tiger Woods or Justin Thomas for example.
+Turn on any professional golf tournament, and you'll see LPGA and PGA Tour Pros alike going through their pre-shot routine before hitting a shot.
+Take Tiger Woods or Justin Thomas, for example.
 Watch either of them and pay attention to what they do when preparing to hit a shot.
-You'll notice whether it is on the first tee, the putting green, or in the trees, their pre-shot routine doesn't waver.
+You'll notice that whether it is on the first tee, the putting green, or in the trees, their pre-shot routine doesn't waver.
 It is a part of their process and something they can count on regularly because they practice it regularly.
 It's innate.

 When you are putting or working on your full swing during your next indoor practice session, pay attention to how you prepare to hit your shot.
-Does your routine differ each time or is it consistent and something you can count on?
+Does your routine differ each time, or is it consistent and something you can count on?
 Many golfers don't know the importance of the pre-shot routine.
-But the more parts of your game that offer consistency and dependability the better golf you are going to play.
+But the more parts of your game that offer consistency and dependability, the better golf you are going to play.

-4. Competition is Necessary
+4. Competition Is Necessary

 Find ways to create competition in your practice.
 Have your favorite playing partners over for an indoor putting competition.
 Bring up the range option on the simulator and have a straight or long drive competition.